 Kalampaka is a small Greek town built at the foot of the majestic grey rocks and is crowded by the Meteora monasteries.

-Next day, early morning visit to Neolithic Era monasteries since 9th A.D.
-Group of monks move upto clifftop and built monasteries on top of rock towers.
+Read about Tips to know before visiting Meteora.
+Next day, an early morning visit to Neolithic Era monasteries since 9th A.D.
+Group of monks move up to clifftop and built monasteries on top of rock towers.

-From top of monasteries there are stunning views of farms & villages in the plains.
-There are total of 6 monasteries those are still functioning.
+From the top of monasteries, there are stunning views of farms & villages in the plains.
+There are a total of 6 monasteries those are still functioning.
 These monasteries are accessed by road, rock-cut stairways and pathways.
-In actual there are 24 monasteries at Meteora, but now many of them are ruins and only 6 are still functioning.
+In actual, there are 24 monasteries at Meteora, but now many of them are ruins and only 6 are still functioning.
 Till 17th century monks get their supplies from basket rope-ways.

 - Monastery of Great Meteron